Compilation Flow

 There is additional bookkeeping required for knowing when we're compiling inside

-) and to specify a basic block to branch to if an exception
+(rather than the usual call) and to specify a basic block to branch to if an exception

-occurs (i.e. the basic block corresponding to except
+occurs (i.e. the basic block corresponding to except).

-becomes complex in cases where finally
+try-except-finally becomes complex in cases where finally changes control flow

 in non-trivial ways, such as: